We cater to students studying our subjects in the IB Middle Years Programme.

 Students collect, describe and analyse data used in studies of societies, test hypotheses, and learn how to interpret complex information, including original source material.
 This focus on real-world examples, research and analysis is an essential aspect of the subject group.

-MYP Sciences courses usually include biology, chemistry and physics, but schools may develop and offer other sciences courses that meet the subject group's aims and objectives.
+MYP Science courses usually include biology, chemistry and physics, but schools may develop and offer other sciences courses that meet the subject group's aims and objectives.
 These can include:

 The MYP Mathematics framework encompasses four areas of mathematics: